tailcallhq/graphql-conf-2024-hackathon/README.md

 ## And Some More...

-- We might add new tests and modify the existing ones to ensure its there is no hardcoding and its a level playing field for all.
+- We might add new tests and modify the existing ones to ensure there is no hardcoding and it's a level playing field for all.
-- If you questions or doubts about the hackathon, connect with us on [Discord]( https://discord.gg/GJHMeZup8m) or [X](https://x.com/tailcallhq) or the only two people in that bright yellow T-Shirt they'd be glad to say 👋.
+- If you have questions or doubts about the hackathon, connect with us on [Discord](https://discord.gg/GJHMeZup8m) or [X](https://x.com/tailcallhq) or the only two people in that bright yellow T-shirt they'd be glad to say 👋.

 Here's a clearer explanation of the scoring calculation for the hackathon: